Reviews You Can Rely On

 The similarly easy-to-use, pull-through Longzon sharpener produced slightly better results.

 As the ultimate in convenience, it should come as no surprise that the portable models — like the Sharpall 6-in-1 and Smith's Pocket Pal — are incredibly easy to use.
 Even though the similarly sized KitchenIQ Edge Grip is technically designed for the kitchen — and is a particularly handy option if you have very minimal drawer space — we lump it into the same category as these other pocket-sized models.
-Each of these knife sharpeners offers a quick-fix, two-tiered sharpening system consisting of coarse- and fine-grit guides, and none of them do a particularly good job of sharpening a knife.
+Each of these knife sharpeners offers a quick-fix, two-tiered sharpening system consisting of coarse and fine-grit guides.
+We want to emphasize the quick-fix aspect of these models; none of them do a particularly good job of sharpening a knife, and are really only practical when nothing else is available.

 The Sharpal 6-in-1 offers a convenient, quick fix for pocket knives...